 · Self-motivated individual with experience in fast-paced work environments.

 · Strong team player, with an ability to engage with diverse staff to gather and consolidate necessary programmatic information in a timely fashion.

 · Experience with Squarespace, Mail Chimp, Constant Contact and Microsoft Office.

 · Fluency in Spanish a plus.

-To apply for this position, please email your resume, cover letter and one professional writing sample, with salary requirements, to email@example.com.
+To apply for this position, please email your resume, cover letter and two professional writing samples, with salary requirements, to email@example.com.
 Applicant review will continue until the position is filled.
-Please indicate your last name and "Development Assistant" in the subject line.
-No phone calls, please; only qualified candidates will be contacted.
+Please indicate your last name and "Marketing Manager" in the subject line.
+No phone calls, please.
+Only qualified candidates will be contacted for an interview.
 Salary commensurate with experience.
-We offer a comprehensive benefits package, including health, dental, vision, 403(b) retirement plan, group life insurance, short term disability and paid time off.
+We offer a comprehensive benefits package, including health, dental, vision, 403(b) retirement plan and paid time off.

 BHC/SHCMAS is an equal opportunity employer.